Southeast

 Walk the French Quarter

-One of the top things to do in the French Quarter is to simply walk its streets.
-Defined by Canal Street, Rampart Street (including Louis Armstrong Park), Esplanade Avenue and, of course, the Mississippi River.
+One of the top things to do in the French Quarter is simply to walk its streets.
+Defined by Canal Street, Rampart Street (including Louis Armstrong Park), Esplanade Avenue, and, of course, the Mississippi River.

 The French landed in the bend of the Mississippi River in 1718 and started to settle the area.
 Up and down the French Quarter streets, the French influence is evident in its architecture, like the Creole Cottages, the gas lights and the pastel paint palette.